Trailer carrying pigs crashes causing the interstate to shutdown

 LOUISVILLE, Ky. — We have a traffic alert we need to pass along.
-There’s a rollover accident on Interstate 64 East at the Cochran Tunnel.
+There’s a rollover accident on Interstate 64 East just before the Cochran Hill Tunnel.
 The semi tractor trailer is carrying pigs.
 We have confirmed that some of the pigs are injured and in distress.
-We have now leaned that all of the lanes are now shutdown as crews work to get things cleaned up.
+At this time, there's no report of any other vehicles involved nor any injuries other than the livestock.
+We have now learned that all of the lanes are now shutdown as crews work to get things cleaned up.

-The initial timeline to get things cleaned up was two hours but stay with WHAS11 and WHAS11.com for any updates.
+The initial timeline to get things cleaned up was two hours but now they timeline is unknown.
+Stay with WHAS11 and WHAS11.com for any updates.

 If you have any photos, send them to assign@whas11.com.